-- There will be records for Individual.
-Team Relay by 2 athletes the same gender, Mixed Team Relay by 2 athletes from the same nation. - ii) The different records are:
+- There will be records for Individual, Team Relay by 2 athletes the same gender, Mixed Team Relay by 2 athletes from the same nation. - ii) The different records are:

-Fencing - The highest Pentathlon Points and the amount of victories and defeats only in fencing ranking round competition of 36 athletes in the Finals.
-Points achieved in the Fencing Bonus Round are included.
+Fencing - The highest Pentathlon Points and the amount of victories and defeats only in fencing ranking round competition of 36 athletes in the Semi-finals.
+Points achieved in the Fencing Bonus Round either in the Semi-final or Final are included.

 Swimming - The fastest time and the corresponding Pentathlon Points over 200m for 25m pool and 50m pool

-Laser-Run - The fastest time on any course and the corresponding Pentathlon points.
+Laser Run - The fastest time on any course and the corresponding Pentathlon points.